leoreyes84/spring-microservices/README.md

 - Run with more instances (different ports) through -Dserver.port=<port> as VM arguments when run
 - Add h2 and jpa dependencies.
 Use a repository
 - Default circuit breaker (resilience4j -> it tries call 3 times)
+- Configure circuit breaker (number of times to retry)

 ## 3.1 - currency-conversion-service (starts on port 8100, 8101, 8102)
 - Consume other service (currency-exchange-service) with RestTemplate